"I'm too tired to talk now."

 "What makes you think you can hurt me?
 I was looking to be of some assistance, but think of me what you will.
 I won't tell you off.
 I won't get up.
 I'll keep sitting here.
 It's on you to run off again.
 You've got to face facts sooner or later, though."

+Anna watched Alex think.
 Again?
 "Take this thing on."
 "Face the facts."
 How have I tried to get away at all?
 I am living it.
 Rotting, rotting as the world continues on.
 I was something and now I am not.
 No one will listen.
 I cannot be helped.
 Did I try to hurt her though?
 Only to be left alone.
 Is that what I want?
 No. I want the past back.
 6 months ago."
 Alex felt a wave of frustration crash over him.
 Pathetic to snivel this way.
 Have I no pride?
 Too much pride--that's why I snivel.
 A boy with a popped balloon on a string in his hand.
 She's done nothing wrong.
 Neither has Ernest.
 I should give her a chance.
+"I'm sorry.
+Sorry for being abrasive.
+I only meant earlier to take a napkin without bothering you."

 "Didn't you think if you asked, you could've started something good?
 A little friendly banter, a smile?
 Wouldn't that push against the momentum of your day?"